Julan76/ng5ExampleOpenDataLille/README.md

 # DataviZ
+This project was created for training at google's projects : Angular 5 and Angular Material.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+It project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

 ## Development server